Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Stabilization to sets using Flow matching and Time-reversals

 We now turn to a complementary but more fundamental problem in control.
-That is \emph{stabilization to points or target sets}.
+That is \emph{steering to points or target sets}.
 Rather than transporting one distribution to another, the objective here is to design controllers that drive trajectories toward a desired equilibrium or invariant set.
-Our approach builds on the same flow-matching philosophy, but incorporates a new elementin terms of the time-reversal viewpoint inspired by denoising diffusion models\cite{song2020score}.
+Our approach builds on the same flow-matching philosophy, but incorporates a new element in terms of the time-reversal viewpoint inspired by denoising diffusion models \cite{song2020score}.

-In this section we reinterpret stabilization as a denoising task: suitable excitations are introduced to ``noise'' the system, and time reversal of this process yields feedback laws that achieve stabilization.
+In this section we reinterpret stabilization as a denoising task: suitable excitations are introduced to ``noise'' the system, and time reversal of this process yields feedback laws that achieve steering to the target set.
 We present two specific constructions of such noising processes.
-One based on PMP extremals and one based on randomized controls, and analyze their properties.
+One based on randomized controls and one based on PMP extremals, and analyze their properties.
 These methods extend the flow-matching framework to stabilization, bridging measure-transport and classical control.